Attempt: New York State

 The dangerous proximity test was formulated by Justice Oliver Wendell Holmes in the trial of Commonwealth [of Massachusetts] v.
 Peaslee in 1901.
+Holmes as a U.S. Supreme Court justice later articulated the test as "dangerous proximity to success" of the crime in a dissent in Hyde v.
+United States (1912).

 U.S. Model Penal Code

 Under the United States Model Penal Code, for a defendant to be convicted of attempt requires that they perform a "substantial step in a course of conduct planned to culminate in [the defendant's] commission of the crime" (MPC 5.01(1)(c)).

 The question of impossibility

-There is a distinction between "factual impossibility" and "legal impossibility".
+There is a distinction between factual impossibility and legal impossibility.
 Factual impossibility is rarely a defense.
 A standard policing strategy is the use of an agent provocateur to offer temptation to suspected criminals.
 In some countries, evidence resulting from entrapment is inadmissible.
 Nevertheless, undercover police officers do sell real or fake contraband such as illegal drugs or guns, as a means of exposing criminal activity.
 Some consider the use of fake material as a slightly safer way to catch criminals, rather than risk the real contraband falling into the wrong hands.
 But if there is no actual contraband and the actus reus of the full offense is "possession" of prohibited materials, there can be no criminal possession.
 Can there be an attempt to possess when, in the circumstances, it was impossible to follow through to commit the full offense?
 The answer is that mistakes of fact are almost never a defense, as in People v.
 Lee Kong, and State v.
 Mitchell, for example.